berkeley-scf/tutorial-dask-future/python-dask.md

 ```

-This table gives an overview of the different plans.
+This table gives an overview of the different scheduler.

 |Type|Description|Multi-node|Copies of objects made?|